telerik/ajax-docs/controls/htmlchart/overview.md

 # Chart (HTML5) Overview

 **RadHtmlChart** for ASP.NET AJAX is a control powered by the Kendo UI Data Visualization Chart widget.
 The control provides a powerful charting mechanism based on [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) when shown in modern browsers like Firefox, Chrome, IE9+, Opera and [VML](http://en.wikipedia.org/wiki/Vector_Markup_Language) fallback for older browsers like IE8 and below.
-It was added to the Telerik® UI for ASP.NET Ajax suite in Q2 2012. **RadHtmlChart** is the successor to **RadChart**.
+It was added to the Telerik® UI for ASP.NET AJAX suite in Q2 2012. **RadHtmlChart** is the successor to **RadChart**.

 This article provides a brief overview of the main features of the **RadHtmlChart** control.